robstave/angular2-training/session-four/page2.md

 There is nothing in here yet, just an html form.

-Also, to confuse things, there is a _form-control_ class in the bootstrap.
+Also, to confuse things, there is a bootstrap class called _form-control_.
 This is really only bootstrap for now, so ignore that.

 ## Form Builder

-Since the Form groups and controls are not automatically generated, they are specified in the component.
+With the _reactive_ approach, form groups and controls are are specified first in the component.

-This can be done with the objects themselves:
+Here is an example.
 ```typescript
 this.myGroup = new FormGroup({
     name: new FormControl('Fred'),